2021 NASA Tophat Classic Boys Weekend

 - Player’s equipment will be checked by the referee or assistant referee

-- The home team will wear their dark color uniform and will change if their jersey in the case of conflict in colors.
-The home team is listed first (on the left) in the schedules.
+- The home team should wear a light color uniform and the away team should wear a dark color uniform.
+The home team will change their jersey in the case of conflict in colors.

 - A player who arrives at the playing field after the pre-game procedure may not enter the game until after being checked by the referee or assistant referee for equipment.